-RSP Architecture and HOK to Design New Life Sciences and Innovation Research Center in Minnesota
+RSP Architects and HOK to Design New Life Sciences and Innovation Research Center in Minnesota

 Development and construction firm Mortenson has announced the design and location for the first building in Rochester’s Destination Medical Center Discovery Square district.

 Designed by RSP Architects and HOK, the 60,000-plus-sq.-ft. life sciences research and innovation building features a tenant-focused, amenity-rich environment.
 The building will help tenants accelerate the translation of promising health-related therapies and technologies to provide solutions that create better health outcomes for patients.
 Flexible, open workspaces will enable tenants to adapt to ever-changing needs in the life sciences industry.

 “Innovation and collaboration are the bedrock of Discovery Square, yet both require a great deal of intentionality,” said Jeremy Jacobs, development executive at Mortenson.
 “RSP and HOK have integrated best practices from across the world to ensure that tenants will have unrivaled access to spaces that facilitate and encourage collaboration.”

 “Development of Discovery Square is a major step forward for the world of life science research,” said Eli Hoisington, AIA, LEED AP, HOK’s design principal.
 “Discovery Square will be a bridge to the mission of Mayo Clinic.
 Anchored by Mayo Clinic, the first phase will provide a new address for the future of life science, research, education, technology and innovation.
 We are extremely excited about this opportunity to bring our experience designing innovative research environments to this globally important project.”